 DSLRs (left) possess an internal mirror that reflects light up into an optical viewfinder (OVF), i.e., the eyepiece you look through.
 When you fully press the shutter button, the mirror flips up out of the way so light can reach the image sensor.
 Mirrorless cameras (right), as their name suggests, do not have a mirror.
 Instead, the light directly hits the sensor, displaying the image in an electronic viewfinder (EVF) or the LCD screen.

-DSLRs are like a gas-powered vehicles, and Mirrorless cameras are like Teslas.
+DSLRs are like gas-powered vehicles, and Mirrorless cameras are like EVs.

 Viewfinders and Live View